If you do not see an answer to your question below please contact me.

 What are these little bugs on my plant?

-Most of the plants I grow share their home with various species of beneficial springtails and mites.
+Most of the plants I grow share their home with various species of springtails and mites.
 The springtails are small and narrow, either silver or white.
 The mites are orangey-pink or white, and move rather quickly.
 They live predominantly in the soil but will occasionally venture onto plants.
 Some are soil mites (Orbatid or similar) and others are predatory species (Phytoseiulus and Amblyseisus) purposefully introduced.
 I also treat all my plants with beneficial nematodes, paper thin worms that consume pests.
-You will probably not see any, but if you do, know that they are completely harmless.
+All these organisms help to create a natural growing environment and fight off pests.

 I have a question about growing my plant, what should I do?